Think WARMTH this winter to save lives

 Alert Keep an eye on the weather forecast and stock up with nutritious food and speak to your GP about medicine in advance of a cold snap.
 If you have vulnerable neighbours, try and check up on them during cold weather.

 Risk Minimise the risk of falls or becoming ill by taking the weather into account when you plan activity when severe weather is forecast.
 Plan ahead for the cold weather by talking to your GP about getting a flu jab, and talking to your neighbours about clearing snow in front of your home.

 Money Winter bills can be very expensive.
 Make sure that you’re receiving all of the benefits you’re eligible for.
 In addition to the Winter Fuel Payments (Helpline 0845 915 1515), if it gets very cold you could be entitled to additional Cold Weather Payments (Helpline 0800 731 7898).
 Or via website: www.gov.uk/browse/benefits/heating

 Temperature Keep your bedroom heated to 18°C (64°F) and your living room around 21°C (70°F).
 If you prefer to heat just your living room during the day, to keep you warm through the night try heating your bedroom just before you go to sleep.

 Hot Meals One hot meal a day, and hot drinks throughout the day can help to keep you warm.
 Eating nutritious food regularly can help to keep up your energy levels and support your immune system in the cold weather.

-Bluebird Care is the leading, award-winning provider of home and live in care, specialising in working with customers who live with dementia, physical disabilities and many other acute and chronic conditions.
+Bluebird Care is a leading, award-winning provider of home and live in care, specialising in working with customers who live with dementia, physical disabilities and many other acute and chronic conditions.
 Bluebird Care work alongside their customers’ families, social services and the NHS to ensure each person receives the care they need.